COUNTRY HOMES BOULEVARD RESTORATION PROJECT

 Due to the height and density of the plant material, and the desire to be good stewards of the aquifer, a subsurface drip system is proposed for a high level of watering efficiency.
 Weather sensors will automatically make adjustments based upon on-site conditions.
 Other sensors can detect leaks, send alerts, and shut down the parts of the system that are leaking, all while continuing to irrigate elsewhere.

-Who will be responsible for maintaining the project landscaping post-construction?
+Who will be responsible for post-construction landscape maintenance?

 The residents within the North Spokane Stormwater Service Area are levied stormwater fees on their bi-yearly property tax bill.
 The Stormwater Utility will use current and future fees to maintain the CHBRP landscaping.

-Weeds are currently a huge nuisance in the channel.
+Weeds were a huge nuisance in the channel.
 How will the CHBRP fix this problem?

-Stormwater Utility will contract landscape professionals to provide maintenance for the completed project.
+The Stormwater Utility will contract with landscape professionals to provide maintenance for the completed project after the warranty period for the project landscaper has expired.
 The first few years, extra weed abatement will be required until the closely-spaced plants grow in and around each other.
 At that point, the plantings will naturally block out the weeds.
 The facility will also have bark mulch to help prevent weed growth.

-As the native grasses and trees grow, won’t that impair visibility at the intersections / crossings along Country Homes Boulevard?
+As the native grasses and trees grow, will visibility at the intersections / crossings along Country Homes Boulevard be impaired?

 Traffic studies do show that having a barricade of some kind, particularly grasses, shrubs, and trees, may decrease visibility across the median.
 However, the Stormwater Utility, in cooperation with the project landscape architect, will select appropriate plant material and account for overhang in order to facilitate safe vehicular sight distances at all Country Homes Boulevard intersections / crossings.

-Will there be permanent signage placed at or near the project site?
+Will there be permanent signage placed at the site?

-Will the CHBRP entice wildlife to nest or live in the proposed bio-infiltration swale?
-Country Homes Boulevard is a very busy road and, as such, would be a dangerous place for the animals to be in addition to a vehicular hazard.
+Will wildlife be enticed to nest or live in the bio-infiltration swale?
+Country Homes Boulevard is a very busy road and, as such, would be a dangerous place for animals to be, in addition to a vehicular hazard.

-Note: Some of the statistics quoted in these FAQ’s can be found at http://depts.washington.edu/hhwb/Thm_SafeStreets.html
+Note: Some of the statistics quoted can be found at http://depts.washington.edu/hhwb/Thm_SafeStreets.html

 If you have technical questions about the project, contact Colleen Little, P.E., at 477-7241.